Answers to some of your frequently asked questions.

 Q. How do you get to the Museum?

 Find out about driving directions and local public transport services on our Getting Here page.
 We recommend travelling by public transport during peak times such as school holidays.

 Q. Where can I park?

-There is no parking on site.
-Please use one of the local pay and display car parks in the village.
+There are two local pay and display car parks in the village that you can use and they are both around a five minute walk from the Museum.
 For full details please see our Getting Here page.
 Please note that the local car parks can be busy during peak times such as during school holidays, we recommend that you visit us by public transport during these times.

 The Black Horse Pub (approx 15-20 minute walk) will allow visitors who have booked a table in advance to leave their car in the pub car park while they visit the Museum.